-In the Middle Ages was the Roman Catholic church with especially the Cistercian monasteries a promoter of wine culture.
-Under the Prussian king Frederick II (1712-1786) was founded in 1769 on the southern slope of the Klausberg in the Park Sanssouci in Potsdam, a nursery and planted with fruit and grape varieties.
-The fruit or vineyard was in six wide terraces structured with retaining walls and was planted with foreign fruit and grape varieties.
-The yield but fell short of expectations.
-After a 140-year slumber, the " Royal vineyard "Reopened to the public after a seven-month restoration in 2004.
-In 1928, Dr. Erwin Baur (1875-1933 the Department of Vines breeding in Müncheberg as a branch office of the Kaiser Wilhelm Institute (KWI) for breeding research (predecessor of today's Max Planck Institute for Plant Breeding Research in Cologne).
+In the Middle Ages the Roman Catholic was church with especially the Cistercian monasteries a promoter of wine culture.
+Under the Prussian king Frederick II (1712-1786) In 1769 a nursery was created on the southern slope of the Klausberg in Sanssouci Park in Potsdam and planted with fruit and grape varieties.
+The orchard or vineyard was in six broad terraces structured with retaining walls and planted with foreign fruit and grape varieties.
+The yield however, fell short of expectations.
+After a 140-year sleep, the " Royal vineyard “Opened to the public again in 2004 after a seven-month restoration.
+In 1928, Dr. Erwin Baur (1875-1933 the Department of Vines breeding in Müncheberg as a branch of the Kaiser Wilhelm Institute (KWI) for breeding research (predecessor of today's Max Planck Institute for Breeding Research in Cologne).